aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 === "Any type"

-    You can use `CustomDictSerializer` to have full control over the serialization process for any type.
+    Use `CustomDictSerializer` to have full control over the serialization process for any type.
 It expects two functions:

     * **to_dict**.
 Function to convert any type to a JSON serializable dictionary before it saves into the persistent storage.
     * **from_dict**.
 Function to convert from a dictionary retrieved from persistent storage and serialize in its original form.